-Use this principle in my book to adjust your workouts based on your energy level and your sleep.
+Use this principle in my book to adjust your workouts based on your energy level and on your sleep.

-I see these people at the gym at four o’clock in the morning trying desperately to lose weight, and they haven’t slept, yet they’re pushing themselves so hard, trying to burn up these calories.
+I see these people in the gym at four o’clock in the morning trying desperately to lose weight, and they haven’t slept, yet they’re pushing themselves so hard, trying to burn up these calories.

-The symptoms of a heart problem are pain or issues in the upper right back, the mid-back, or on the left shoulder.
+The symptoms of a heart problem are pain or issues in the upper right back, in the mid-back, or on the left shoulder.

-Plus, having a tired heart will prevent you from sleeping well too.
+Plus, having a tired heart will prevent you from sleeping well, too.